nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      the list corresponding to event 1, and event 1 will be recorded in the list corresponding to event 2.
 This results in two records of the same clash.

-2. Organising clash timings by Date: For each day, list out all the Events with clashes in timing on that day.
+* **Alternative 2 (current choice):** Organising clash timings by Date: For each day, list out all the Events with clashes in timing on that day.

    Advantage:
    - No duplicated records of clashes.